Significant indirect tax developments at a glance

 Yes.
 There is an extensive list of zero-rate supplies, including:

-- supply of an enterprise as a going concern
+- The supply of an enterprise as a going concern.

-- services physically rendered outside of South Africa
+- Services physically rendered outside of the RSA.

 The list of exemptions includes: